You're My World: Helen Reddy

-Reddy would recall singing along to radio play of Cilla Black's 1964 hit version of "You're My World": (quote) "When it was suggested [in 1977] as a track for me to record, I leapt like a trout to the fly."
+Reddy recalled singing along to radio play of Cilla Black's 1964 hit version of "You're My World": (quote) "When it was suggested [in 1977] as a track for me to record, I leapt like a trout to the fly."

 Reddy gave her debut televised performance of "You're My World" on the 6 May 1977 broadcast of The Midnight Special.
 During the year 1977 Reddy promoted "You're My World" via performances on five episodes of The Tonight Show.

-A smash hit in Chicago (chart peak: #4), Reddy's "You're My World" otherwise failed to break in any first-tier metropolitan market: the track did reach #1 in Buffalo—where WKBW-AM would rank "You're My World" as the #5 hit of 1977—and received moderate support in a number of regional markets, reaching a Billboard Hot 100 peak of #18 in July 1977.
-"You're My World" was thus Reddy's highest charting single since "Ain't No Way to Treat a Lady" almost two years previously, besting the #29 peak of "I Can't Hear You No More" the lead single off Reddy's precedent Music, Music album: however "You're My World" would prove to be Reddy's last Top 40 hit.
+A smash hit in Chicago (chart peak: #4), Reddy's "You're My World" otherwise failed to break in any first-tier metropolitan market: the track did reach #1 in Buffalo—where WKBW-AM ranked "You're My World" as the #5 hit of 1977—and received moderate support in a number of regional markets, reaching a Billboard Hot 100 peak of #18 in July 1977.
+"You're My World" was thus Reddy's highest-charting single since "Ain't No Way to Treat a Lady" almost two years previously, besting the #29 peak of "I Can't Hear You No More" the lead single off Reddy's precedent Music, Music album: however "You're My World" proved to be Reddy's last Top 40 hit.
 With a debut on the Hot 100 dated 30 April 1977 and final appearance 24 September 1977, "You're My World" ties with Reddy's signature #1 hit "I am Woman" as the singer's longest-running Hot 100 hit.
-Commenting on the lengthy chart tenure of the Top Ten shortfall "You're My World", Jeff Wald would state: "As busy as [Capitol Records] are with ten [or] eleven acts with [rising chart hits] they didn't lose the Helen Reddy record, they didn't give up on it ...
+Commenting on the lengthy chart tenure of the Top Ten shortfall "You're My World", Jeff Wald stated: "As busy as [Capitol Records] are with ten [or] eleven acts with [rising chart hits] they didn't lose the Helen Reddy record, they didn't give up on it ...
 There's not many [major labels] that would stay with the record of an established artist, not a new artist that they're trying to break, stay with a record for nineteen [or so] weeks like that and pound it and pound it and pound it."